-- We pay for performance 85% of CEO ongoing pay and an average of 71% of other active NEOs' 2023 target compensation is at risk, and target total direct compensation is achieved only when performance objectives are achieved. - We benchmark pay relative to the market and review the peer group used for market benchmarking on an annual basis. - We set objectives for our annual STI plan that are measurable, determined in advance and aligned with stockholder interests.
-Our 2023 STI targets were stretch targets; our 2023 adjusted EBITDA target was \$300 million compared to 2022 actual results of \$261 million, a 15% increase, and the 2023 safety targets were more stringent than our 2022 targets. - Our LTI equity compensation plan is designed to be strongly tied to Company performance.
+Neyl eatures of Our Executive Compensation Program What We Do 1 We pay for performance - 85% of CEO ongoing pay and an average of 71% of other active NEOs' 2023 target compensation is at risk, and target total direct compensation is achieved only when performance objectives are achieved.
+1 We benchmark pay relative to the market and review the peer group used for market benchmarking on an annual basis.
+We set objectives for our annual STI plan that are measurable, determined in advance and aligned with stockholder interests.
+Our 2023 STI targets were stretch targets; our 2023 adjusted EBITDA target was \$300 million compared to 2022 actual results of \$261 million, a 15% increase , and the 2023 safety targets were more stringent than our 2022 targets.
+1 Our LTI equity compensation plan is designed to be strongly tied to Company performance.
 We award PSUs to tie payouts to our relative TSR versus other comparator companies.
-We award RSUs to tie realized value to stock price and to provide retention value. - ✓ We have a 100% cap on PSU payouts based on relative TSR if the Company's TSR is negative. - Beginning in 2022, we added a Russell 2000 ETF to the companies used in the relative TSR calculation for PSUs to better reflect our performance against the broader market and acknowledge the broader competition for investor capital.
-In 2023, we replaced the OSX with the OIH in our comparator group that is used to calculate relative TSR for our PSUs to better reflect our markets for investor capital. - Beginning in 2024, our RSUs and PSUs will no longer vest solely upon a Change in Control.
-Our agreements for the awards have been modified to reflect "double-trigger" vesting. - We have equity ownership guidelines that provide for significant executive officer equity ownership. - We have adopted a new Compensation Clawback Policy to align with new New York Stock Exchange and SEC rules, which replaces our prior longstanding policy. - ✓ We have a fully independent Compensation & Human Capital Committee. - Our Compensation & Human Capital Committee engages a compensation consultant that is independent of management and the Company. - We have an annual Say-on-Pay vote.

-What We Don't Do

-- No guaranteed minimum incentives - No excise tax gross ups - No re-pricing of stock options or stock appreciation rights permitted without approval from stockholders - No hedging or derivative transactions with respect to our shares by executive officers or directors permitted - No pledging of MRC Global securities by executive officers or directors permitted
+We award RSUs to tie realized value to stock price and to provide retention value.
+1 We have a 100% cap on PSU payouts based on relative TSR if the Company's TSR is negative.
+5 Beginning in 2022, we added a Russell 2000 ETF to the companies used in the relative TSR calculation for PSUs to better reflect our performance against the broader market and acknowledge the broader competition for investor capital.
+In 2023, we replaced the OSX with the OIH in our comparator group that is used to calculate relative TSR for our PSUs to better reflect our markets for investor capital.
+1 Beginning in 2024, our RSUs and PSUs will no longer vest solely upon a Change in Control.
+Our agreements for the awards have been modified to reflect "double-trigger" vesting.
+1 We have equity ownership guidelines that provide for significant executive officer equity ownership.
+1 We have adopted a new Compensation Clawback Policy to align with new New York Stock Exchange and SEC rules, which replaces our prior longstanding policy.
+1 We have a fully independent Compensation & Human Capital Committee.
+1 Our Compensation & Human Capital Committee engages a compensation consultant that is independent of management and the Company.
+1 We have an annual Say-on-Pay vote.
+What We Don't Do \otimes No guaranteed minimum incentives \otimes No excise tax gross ups \otimes No re-pricing of stock options or stock appreciation rights permitted without approval from stockholders \otimes No hedging or derivative transactions with respect to our shares by executive officers or directors permitted \otimes No pledging of MRC Global securities by executive officers or directors permitted